Sutte Hakkun

-is a 1997 action puzzle video game developed by Indieszero with Nintendo R&D2 and published by Nintendo for the Super Famicom's add-on, the Satellaview, datacasting on November 2, 1997.
+is a 1997 action puzzle video game developed by Indieszero with Nintendo R&D2 and published by Nintendo.
+It was created for the Super Famicom's add-on, the Satellaview, first datacasting the game on November 2, 1997.
 Three different updates involving new puzzles were released from 1998 to 1999.
 The game received its first re-release outside of Japan on the Nintendo Classics service on January 24, 2025.